Ksani1/Ksani1.github.io/README.md

 - Managed cloud-based services on AWS and GCP, optimizing data storage.
 - Developed and maintained databases using SQL and created reports using Microsoft Power BI and Tableau to support business operations.
 - Utilized Microsoft Excel to develop dashboards and reports for business performance monitoring, achieving a 10% increase in operational efficiency.

+### Founder
+**Ibk Graphics**
+- Founded and led a successful graphic design company, driving the company’s vision and mission
+- Provided creative direction for all design projects, ensuring high-quality deliverables aligned with client objectives
+- Cultivated strong client relationships, resulting in a high level of satisfaction and repeat business
+- Built and led a cohesive team of designers, fostering a collaborative and innovative work environment

 ### 🚀 Featured Projects